microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/meetingRegistrationQuestion-delete.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Delete a [custom registration question](../resources/meetingRegistrationQuestion.md) from a [meetingRegistration](../resources/meetingRegistration.md) object.
+Delete a [custom registration question](../resources/meetingRegistrationQuestion.md) from a [meetingRegistration](../resources/meetingRegistration.md) object on behalf of the organizer.

 ## Permissions